Types of Passports in India

 Diplomat Passport

-A diplomatic passport is issued to diplomats and government employees travelling internationally on official business.
+A diplomatic passport is issued to diplomats and senior government officials representing India abroad on diplomatic assignments.

-Diplomatic and senior government officials are given a maroon passport.
+These passports have a maroon cover and are issued to individuals such as diplomats, Members of Parliament, and senior government officials.
 It is critical to know the difference between maroon and white passports.

 Diplomatic passports are issued to any government representative planning an international trip who does not already have a white passport.
 They are designated for those working for the Indian Administrative Services and the Indian Police Service.